AimRT/AimRT/document/sphinx-en/contact/index.md

 ## Pull requests

-We welcome all developers to contribute code and build AimRT together.
-You can fork the AimRT repository under your own account, then submit a Merge Request (MR) to the AimRT project.
-The MR will be merged into the main branch after passing the CI pipeline and administrator review.
+Developers are welcome to submit code to jointly build AimRT.
+You can Fork the AimRT repository under your own name, then push an MR to the AimRT project.
+The MR will be merged into the main branch after passing the CI pipeline and admin review.

 ## Private contact